 Collier County recently approved \$10 million in funding for a new workforce housing project at the former Golden Gate Golf Course, now county owned land.
-The project will consist of 350 rental apartments aimed at essential service workers, including government employees, healthcare professionals, and educators.
+The project will consist of 352 units with 252 units of workforce housing and 100 units of senior housing.
+Workforce housing is for essential service workers, including government employees, healthcare professionals, and educators.
 The project is designed to provide affordable housing options in a region where nearly 50,000 households are considered cost-burdened, spending more than 30% of their income on housing.